sergeyerr/tum-adlr-ws22-06/README.md

 Any key, written to an agent's configuraion, will ovewrite defaults or will be appended to them.

-If you want create an agent-specific training configuration, you have to create file inside `training\` folder with the same name as the specific `agent` file, like `training\sac2.yaml`
+If you want create an agent-specific training configuration, you have to create file inside `conf\training\` folder with the same name as the specific `agent` file, like `conf\training\sac2.yaml`